For a very good, professional write-up on the Vortec heads, go to this Chevy High Performance article.

 If you've read this far you may be wondering if these heads are really that good to warrant the expense and hassle of setting them up to work properly.
 It depends on your goals and the intended use and expected performance from this engine.

-If you've got a fairly solid, typical setup (350, Edelbrock Performer intake, Comp XE268 cam, headers, performance carb, etc.), let's look at the cost involved in going from stock #882 heads to Vortecs on your small-block Chevy engine:
+If you've got a fairly solid, typical setup (350, Edelbrock Performer intake, Comp XE268 cam, headers, performance carb, etc.), let's look at the cost involved in going from stock #882 heads to Vortecs or TFS heads on your engine:

 Compare that to swapping to a set of Trick Flow Specialties 23-degree aluminum small-block Chevy heads: